 It's the perfect hotspot for mingling with colleagues after work, gathering with friends to celebrate Friday's arrive, or simply savoring some of the city's tastiest foodie finds.

-Whatever the reason, the Viceroy poolside exudes a chic ambience that invites guests to cozy up in the cabanas or mingle seamlessly throughout the backyard.
+Whatever the reason, the poolside exudes a chic ambiance that invites guests to cozy up in the cabanas or mingle seamlessly throughout the backyard.

 Drinks are a virtual institution here, and the Cameo Bar serves up some of the finest spirits around, which is one of the reasons it made our list of the Top 10 Santa Monica Happy Hours and has a place on the Santa Monica Night Clubs list.